Md-sikander/spam-detection-using-NLP/README.md

 4. Acheived 97.60% accuracy using RandomnForest

 # CONCLUSION
-Out of the classifier, Support Vector Machine performed well in classification of spam e-mails
+Out of all the classifier, Support Vector Machine performed well in classification of spam e-mails